 Marie Hanlon: Water – More or Less

 With world population predicted to reach 9.7 billion by mid-century, demands on water may surpass available supply.
 Earth’s water is finite, it is unevenly distributed and unequally shared.
-Radioactive contamination from fracking is reducing water reserves; climate change is bringing extremes of flooding and drought and nature’s water cycle is under pressure – yet we remain unperturbed about water.
+Radioactive contamination from fracking is reducing water reserves; climate change is bringing extremes of flooding and drought, and nature’s water cycle is under pressure – yet we remain unperturbed about water.

-The central installation in the exhibition When Water Becomes Explosive draws attention to processes of fossil fuel extraction where water at high pressure is used to explode rock deep in the earth.
+When Water Becomes Explosive draws attention to processes of fossil fuel extraction where water at high pressure is used to explode rock deep in the earth.
 The artwork’s nine-squared structure is appropriated from an American ball game called ‘9 Square in the Air’.
 Vertical and horizontal tubes reference extractive drilling and the artwork highlights the dominance of the oil industry, especially in America.
 Oil is prized while water is rendered toxic; but might the value of these substances reverse over time?